Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is hitting .256 with five doubles, a triple, five home runs and 12 walks.
+- Kiner-Falefa is hitting .261 with six doubles, a triple, five home runs and 12 walks.

-- Kiner-Falefa has picked up a hit in 32 of 60 games this season, with multiple hits 10 times.
+- Kiner-Falefa has picked up a hit in 33 of 61 games this year, with multiple hits 11 times.

-- In 8.3% of his games this season, he has hit a long ball, and 2.6% of his trips to the dish.
+- In 8.2% of his games this season, he has hit a home run, and 2.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.